Rahul Bheke

-Rahul Shankar Bheke (राहुल शंकर भेके; born 6 December 1990) is an Indian professional footballer who plays as a defender for and captains the Indian Super League club Bengaluru and the India national team.
+Rahul Shankar Bheke (राहुल शंकर भेके; born 6 December 1990) is an Indian professional footballer who plays as a defender for Indian Super League club Mohun Bagan and the India national team.

 Club career

 Early career and Air India

 Born in Mumbai, Maharashtra, Bheke started to play football for his school teams before joining the under-19 squad of Mahindra United.
 Bheke then joined his first professional club, Air India, and played for them from 2011 to 2013.
 After Air India's relegation from the I-League, Bheke joined Mumbai Tigers.
 He played for them in small cup competitions before leaving the club.

 Mumbai

 In January 2014, Bheke returned to the I-League after he signed for Mumbai.
 He made his debut for the club on 15 January against Mohun Bagan in the Federation Cup.
 He came on as a substitute for Pappachen Pradeep as Mumbai lost 1–0.
 He went on to make eight appearances for the club that season and was signed a contract extension which will keep him till next season.

 Bheke scored his first professional goal on 7 April 2015 against Bengaluru at the Sree Kanteerava Stadium.
 His 67th-minute goal put Mumbai in the lead but Robin Singh managed to equalize two minutes before stoppage time to end the game 1–1.